jenkinsci/venafi-codesigning-plugin/README.md

     ]
     ~~~

  * `appendSignatures` (boolean): If the target file(s) already have signatures, then append a new signature instead of overwriting the existing signatures.
+Defaults to false.

  * `extraArgs`: Specify extra custom CLI arguments to pass to Signtool.